Adding More Legal Might to Canada’s Big Four

 While some further consolidation between accounting and legal can certainly be expected, its comforting to know that if there’s one thing accountants clearly understand, it’s money: how to make it, how to invest in infrastructure, and make even more money as a result.

 Given all this, perhaps “one, two, three, more” isn’t really a joke after all.[Disclosure: EY became a client of mine in 2011 with the creation and execution of a first-ever Canadian national advertising campaign to build brand awareness.
-Surveys showed the firm moved one position and, in some cases, two positions ahead of its nearest competitor.
-While I handed off in 2012, the ad campaign continues to this day.]
+The ad campaign—credited with moving EY one position and, in some cases, two positions ahead of its nearest competitor—continues to this day.]